KarthiCholan/Python/S3_Backup/README.md

-# Python program to find and delete X Days old files
+# Backing up files to Amazon S3 using Boto3 involves uploading the files from your local system to an S3 bucket